mazma1/post-it/README.md

 3. Add users to a group
 4. Post messages to a group
 5. Retrieve all the messages posted to groups the user belongs to.
+6. Retrieve the groups a user belongs to.

 ## To get started